Information-Energy Capacity Region for SLIPT Systems over Lognormal Fading Channels: A Theoretical and Learning-Based Analysis: Discreteness of the Optimal Input Distribution

 \section{Discreteness of the Optimal Input Distribution}

-{The discreteness of the optimal input distribution for maximizing mutual information in IM/DD channels has been well established in prior works, including \cite{Lapidoth_2009}, which analyzed the capacity of IM/DD optical channels under PP and/or AP constraints.
+The discreteness of the optimal input distribution for maximizing mutual information in IM/DD channels has been well established in prior works, including \cite{Lapidoth_2009}, which analyzed the capacity of IM/DD optical channels under PP and/or AP constraints.
 These studies demonstrated that, for the AWGN channel, the capacity-achieving input distribution consists of a finite number of mass points.
 However, our analysis extends these results by considering a more general setting that includes lognormal fading, which introduces additional variations in the received signal that were not accounted for in previous AWGN-based formulations.
-Furthermore, unlike prior studies that primarily focused on power constraints, our optimization problem incorporates a nonlinear EH constraint, represented by \( \mathbb{E}[bX \ln(1 + cX)] \geq E_{\text{th}} \), which fundamentally impact the optimal input distribution.
-Additionally, our work considers a practical SLIPT system where a PD is used for information reception, while a PV cell is used for EH, introducing new trade-offs between maximizing mutual information and ensuring minimum harvested energy.
-Our results establish the discreteness property of the optimal input distribution under these additional constraints and fading effects, providing new insights into the design of IM/DD-based SLIPT systems.}
+Furthermore, unlike prior studies that primarily focused on power constraints, our optimization problem incorporates a nonlinear EH constraint, represented by \( \mathbb{E}[bX \ln(1 + cX)] \geq E_{\text{th}} \). {The introduction of the nonlinear EH constraint $\mathbb{E}[bX \ln(1+CX)]$ fundamentally alters the structure of the optimization problem.
+Unlike linear constraints, this nonlinear condition directly impacts the feasible set of admissible input distributions.
+As a result, the capacity-achieving distribution no longer exhibits the same structure observed in systems with only PP or AP constraints.
+Our numerical results (see Figs. 5 and 6) reveal that the number and location of the distribution’s mass points change as a function of the EH threshold, confirming that the nonlinear EH constraint induces new tradeoff regimes.} Additionally, our work considers a practical SLIPT system where a PD is used for information reception, while a PV cell is used for EH, introducing new trade-offs between maximizing mutual information and ensuring minimum harvested energy.
+Our results establish the discreteness property of the optimal input distribution under these additional constraints and fading effects, providing new insights into the design of IM/DD-based SLIPT systems.

 We study the properties of the capacity-achieving distribution of the SLIPT system, and the solution of the optimization problem in \eqref{Eqopt}.
 To this end, the mathematical framework proposed in \cite{Smith_1971} is extended.
 Firstly, Theorem \ref{Theorem 1} establishes the existence and the uniqueness of the optimal input distribution.
 Secondly, by using the Lagrangian Theorem, the dual equivalent problem is given by Corollary \ref{Corollary 1}.
 Thirdly, we provide necessary and sufficient conditions for the optimal input distribution in Theorem \ref{Theorem 2} and extend to a more useful set in Corollary \ref{Corollary 2}.
 Finally, we show that the capacity-achieving input distribution is discrete in Theorem \ref{Theorem 3}.